Compilation-informed probabilistic logical-error cancellation

 The optimization problem in Eq. \eq{lp} has $v=|\widetilde{B}|$ variables and $c=256$ constraints (for $2$-qubit gates) corresponding to the matrix entries of $U_i$ and can be solved using standard convex optimization solvers \cite{ben2001} in time $\text{poly}\big(v,c\big)=\text{poly}\big(|\widetilde{B}|\big)$.
 We used {\sc cvxpy} \cite{diamond2016cvxpy,agrawal2018rewriting} as the modeling interface to the {\sc mosek} \cite{mosek} solver.
 We chose to keep $b_{i,\vert \widetilde{B}\vert+1}\coloneq1$ out of the optimization variables since this allows simpler proofs when bounding the total negativity in Lemma \ref{lemma:negativity_ciPEC}, and a clear choice of compilation error in step {\it 1. (a)}.
+In our numerics, a solution in the largest basis $B_1$ of $\sim11k$ elements took about $5$ minutes on a standard laptop, while for bases $B_2$ and $B_3$ the time was negligible.
 For the compilation step, the method supports any two-qubit gate synthesis algorithm.
 Here we illustrate it for a strategy as follows: we first decompose $U_i$ into CNOT, $\sqrt{X}$, and $R_z$ gates, and then use {\sc{gridsynth}} \cite{ross2016} to synthesize each $R_z$ into Clifford + $T$ gates, from which we extract the sequence lengths $L_i$ appearing in Theorem \ref{thm:main}.
 This is described in detail in App. \ref{app:c1c2} where, as a side result which may be of independent interest, we also numerically estimate the average sequence length $L$ of this compilation strategy for Haar random $2$-qubit unitaries.
 We observe a Solovay-Kitaev-like polylog scaling $L=c_1\,\log^{c_2}\big(1/\epsilon_c\big)$ with the diamond-norm error $\epsilon_c$, where $c_1\approx210$ and $c_2\approx0.75$.
 Improved compilation strategies such as probabilistic synthesis \cite{akibue2024} are likely to yield better constants.

 Remarkably, for a target precision $\varepsilon$, Alg. \ref{alg:CIPEC} solves Problem \ref{problem} with $\varepsilon$-independent logical circuit sizes and physical-qubit overhead.
 This is made possible by using a noisy compilation of each gate $U_i$ with $\varepsilon$-independent compilation error in Eq. \eqref{eq:lp}, which propagates to an $\varepsilon$-independent negativity $\gamma$ as shown by Lemma \ref{lemma:negativity_ciPEC} in App. \ref{app:proofs}.
 This is the core of our main theorem, proven in App. \ref{app:proofs}: